-A sexual relationship which is formed outside the fold of marriage seems initially to be a simple matter, but when a child is born in such a situation, it becomes evident-generally too late-that it is not such a simple matter, and that normally welcome event-the birth of a child can have the gravest of consequences both for the child and the parents.
+A sexual relationship which is formed outside the fold of marriage seems initially to be a simple matter, but when a child is born in such a situation, it becomes evident-generally too late-that it is not such a simple matter, and that normally welcome event-the birth of a child-can have the gravest of consequences both for the child and the parents.
 It is a sad fact that a large number of illegitimate children are born in the West, despite contraceptive devices being in general use.
 An official report in 1985 revealed that nearly one in five children born in Britain was illegitimate and that nearly one in three had been conceived by unmarried parents.
 Such illegitimate children frequently begin their lives in ignorance of who their fathers and mothers are.
 They are looked after in official institutions and then enter society more in the manner of animals than human beings.

 The subject of juvenile delinquency has been studied exhaustively.
 The Encyclopaedia Britannica says that it is among the most baffling social maladies of the 20th century.
-A world-wide phenomenon, it varies in quality and frequency from country to country.12 The child delinquent is depicted as a nervous, negative creature suffering from psychological abnormalities, which can be traced to their having been deprived of their parents and which sooner or later manifest themselves in criminal activity.13
+A world-wide phenomenon, it varies in quality and frequency from country to country.
+The child delinquent is depicted as a nervous, negative creature suffering from psychological abnormalities, which can be traced to their having been deprived of their parents and which sooner or later manifest themselves in criminal activity.

-In a report of Time magazine, it is revealed that in America each year about 300 children kill either their father or mother.14 been deprived of blessings which God had intended to provide for them through their parents.
+In a report of Time magazine, it is revealed that in America each year about 300 children kill either their father or mother.

+It is a known fact that the weakest of all newborn creatures is the human child.
+He needs, more than any living thing, the love, care and guidance of his parents.
+But the encouragement given by western, civilization to women to do something so unnatural as to leave home and enter into illicit relationships has resulted in children having been deprived of blessings which God had intended to provide for them through their parents.
 Sometimes they are denied the attention they need because their parents are out at work for the whole day in some office.
 Sometimes it is because their parents have separated that they are left alone; and sometimes it is because they were born out of wedlock, that the parents do not consider it their responsibility to look after them.